 It is important to notice and accept your feelings.
 Rather than denying your stresses or repressing your feelings, take time to notice and listen to them.
 Some days you will feel fine but on others you might feel fed up, anxious, or depressed.
 That is all OK.

 Reach out for support

 Remember that you are not alone.
-Reaching out to others to talk about what you are experiencing or to simply socialize and chat is the best way to talk boost your mental health and well being.
+Reaching out to others to talk about what you are experiencing or to simply socialise and chat is the best way to talk boost your mental health and well being.

 Make a plan

 Make a plan for each day as well as each week.
 Set a couple of goals you want to achieve each day and a couple of things you would like to have done by the end of each week.
-Make sure to include enjoyable things that you find relaxing such as reading a favorite book, playing music, cooking a new meal, or listening to an interesting podcast.
+Make sure to include enjoyable things that you find relaxing such as reading a favourite book, playing music, cooking a new meal, or listening to an interesting podcast.

 Make a plan for the festive season

 Rather than just focusing on what you have lost or what is different about the festive season this year, make a plan to do nice things.
 Plan new rituals and celebrations with your family and friends that keep within public health guidelines.

 We might have to do things differently this year but we can still celebrate during the festive season.
 Perhaps you can organise a special Christmas walk with your family or an outdoor street party with neighbours or an online ‘gift opening party’ for friends who can’t physically travel.